-Most courses use most widely used programs are R for instruction.
-Stata is also commonly used.
-Training in SAS is also available, from the School of Public Health.
-Facility in any of these programs is a plus, but is not required, as it is introduced in the curriculum.
+The most commonly used software in our courses is R. Stata is commonly used as well.
+Training in SAS is also available from the School of Public Health.
+Facility in any of these programs is a plus, but is not required, as they will be introduced in the curriculum.

-TOEFL scores are required of international students, unless a student has or is expecting to receive a BS or MS from a U.S. university or from an institution where the primary language is English.
+TOEFL scores are required of international students, unless a student has or is expecting to receive a bachelor's or master's degree from a U.S. university or from an institution where the primary language is English.
 TOEFL or IELTS scores submitted should be from within the last two years.
 For more detail, see the Graduate School policy.
 Brown requires a score of at least 90 for admission.
-Official TOEFL scores should be sent to both SOPHAS (TOEFL reporting code 5688) and Brown University Graduate School (reporting code 3094)
+Official TOEFL scores should be sent to both SOPHAS (TOEFL reporting code 5688) and Brown University Graduate School (reporting code 3094).

 We normally invite all admitted students to a Masters Recruiting Day in early March.
 On that day, faculty and administrators are available to meet with students.
 Candidates who cannot attend that day can arrange to come another day, but are not guaranteed to be able to speak with all faculty.

-If you are an international student that has or are expecting a degree from a US University/Institution you will qualify for a TOEFL waiver through SOPHAS.
-There is no need to email to request a waiver you will automatically qualify once your application is submitted.
+If you are an international student that has or is expecting a degree from a U.S. university or institution you will qualify for a TOEFL waiver through SOPHAS.
+There is no need to email to request a waiver - you will automatically qualify once your application is submitted.